-Depression is a mood disorder that affects someone’s thoughts, feelings, body, and behaviors.
+Depression is a disease that affects someone’s thoughts, feelings, body, and behaviors.
 Many doctors can label depression as major depression, major depressive disorder, or clinical depression.

-According to the American Psychological Association, depression is common in men, and approximately 9 percent of men in the United States experience feelings of depression or anxiety each day.
-And 30.6 percent of men will experience a period of depression during their lifetime.
+The American Psychological Association says that depression is common in men and approximately 9 percent of men in the United States experience moods of depression or anxiety each day.
+And 30.6 percent of men will experience a period of depression throughout their lifetime.

 According to Harvard Health, men tend to experience more health problems than women and are more likely to experience heart attacks more than women.
 More men are more likely to die from cancer.

-But only half of the men are less likely to develop one of the most disabling disorders worldwide which is major depression.
+But only half of the men are less likely to develop one of the most disabling disorders worldwide which are major depression.

 Even though depression is common in women with 10.4 percent being affected, compared to 5.5 percent of men in the U.S; suicide rates among men is four times higher than women.
 This is because depression can be more deadly for men than for women because of men’s reluctance to convey their feelings or seek help when they are suffering.